 While skiing, we wore this top under a fleece jacket that is also highly breathable.
 Even though we sweat moving uphill, both layers easily vented the moisture, and we were again - left dry.
 When running with a small pack on our back, all parts of this shirt stayed dry, with the exception of the small unbreathable patch where the backpack was.

 In all experiences, this super light top has become our new favorite for breathability.
 While we would typically wear a tank top underneath when wearing it on its own (the white color is see-through), it still offers impeccable breathability that'll keep you dry.

 Comfort and Fit

 The Roman Outfitter top is nice and soft against the skin with a fit that's amenable for most women.
 Our only discomfort is its see-through nature that isn't very welcome.
-In fact, when worn on its own, we typically had to layer a tank top underneath so we weren't flashing our bra around town or on the trail.
+When worn on its own, we typically had to layer a tank top underneath, so we weren't flashing our bra around town or on the trail.

 As is true with most brands of merino wool, it feels soft against the skin.
 It's not plush, silky, or smooth, but comfortable.
 The materials aren't itchy in any way.
 The collar design provides lots of coverage over the chest, while the fabrics offer a nice amount of stretch.